The franchise business will contact you by means of email and/ or telephone only to the email address and phone number

-Crisis management was proven by the COVID-19 rollout.
+The company has crisis management expertise which played a role during the COVID-19 pandemic.
 Though the pandemic brought unprecedented issues, the advice and guidance from the franchisors during COVID-19 was timely, relevant and ensured the clients and carers stayed well and business grew.
 Seniors Helping Seniors is renowned for its successful PR suite.

 What kind of franchisee is Seniors Helping Seniors looking for?